marika-dagostini/bhm-svc-suhi/README.md

-# A Bayesian Spatially Varying Coefficient Model for Surface Urban Heat Island Analysis
+# A Bayesian Spatially Varying Coefficient Model for Surface Urban Heat Island Estimation

 This repository contains the code and data used to reproduce the analysis presented in the study
->  *D'Agostini M., Ventrucci M., de'Donato F. & Ranzi A. (2026) A Bayesian Spatially Varying Coefficient Model for Surface Urban Heat Island Analysis*.
+>  *D'Agostini M., Ventrucci M., de'Donato F. & Ranzi A. (2026) A Bayesian Spatially Varying Coefficient Model for Surface Urban Heat Island Estimation*.

 The project develops a Bayesian spatio-temporal framework for analysing surface urban heat island (SUHI) intensity and temporal change using satellite-derived land surface temperature (LST).